-This course is taught through group work using group activities.
-This is likely different than any other class you've taken, and you may not know what behaviors are most effective and appropriate.
+This course is taught with a focus on verbal problems and reasoning.
+This is likely different than any other math class you've taken, and you may not know what strategies are most effective and appropriate.
 Read the list below carefully and revisit it often during the term.
 Practice the Effective and Appropriate Behaviors to get the most out of this class.